epfl-ada/ada-2025-project-othertagada/docs/index.md

 On the contrary, most strongly moderated subreddits e.g. r/shitredditsays, r/gamerghazi, r/againstgamersgate are on the side of the defenders.
 This makes lots of sense, as the subreddits who fight against harassment will moderate their own posts, while the attackers will not.

 <div class="center_div">

+To understand better how the selected subreddits interact we first need to understand how their communities of users overlap (or don't!)
+We compute the Jaccard Similarity between each subreddit to construct a heatmap of user similarity between subreddits in a very intuitive way.

+The Jaccard index measures the similarity between two sets by dividing the intersection of the sets by their union.
+$$J(A,B)= \frac{A\cap B}{A\cup B}$$
+So subreddits with a higher proportion of overlapping users will have a higer Jaccard index.

 <img src="assets/heatmap_users.png"/>